SC

 Several factors push your business multiple up — meaning buyers will pay more per dollar of earnings:

 • Recurring revenue — Subscriptions, retainers, and repeat contracts reduce risk for buyers.
+A strong conversion rate from leads to paying customers signals a healthy, scalable sales process that buyers reward with higher multiples.

 • Strong growth trend — A business growing 20%+ per year commands higher multiples than one that is flat.